klay-liu/SageMaker-Deployment/README.md

 # SageMaker-Deployment

-Deploy your own inference code with Amazon SageMaker XGBoost Algorithm.
+Deploy your own inference code with Amazon SageMaker XGBoost Algorithm. - From AWS SageMaker Examples.

 ---